GuillaumeGSO/motor-insurance-pricing/README.md

 - NestJS built-in cache
 - Redis cache
 - PostgreSQL cache
-- Fastify for faster/compressed/http2 compatible (note that the project payload are very light)
+- Fastify for faster/compressed/http2 compatible (note that the project payloads are very light)
 - Horizontal scaling using a load balancer
--

 ### Project requirements